- Trend 1: The Dominance of Short-Form Video and Engaging Visual Content

 - Ephemeral content like Instagram Stories driving engagement.

-- More than 64.7% of the world’s population is active on social media.
+- More than 58% of the world’s population uses social media.

 Staying updated on platform changes and user behavior trends is more crucial than ever.
 You can do this by regularly reviewing industry reports while also keeping an eye on platform analytics.
 This will allow you to adjust your strategies proactively, helping you stay ahead of the curve.